Scroll To See More Images

 When it comes to knitwear and cute boots, double the chunk = double the fun!
 “Incorporating warm tones and chunky boots are winter style must-haves for me,” says Stoecklin.
 “I love bringing an edgy and feminine vibe to the outfits I create.”

-“By having the a-line skirt and soft sweater (both from Eloquii) contrast with the edginess of the chunky leather boots by Dr. Martens, this look brings two different styles into one, which is what I love to do most,” she says.
+“By having the a-line skirt and a soft sweater (mine are both from Eloquii) contrast with the edginess of the chunky leather boots by Dr. Martens, this look brings two different styles into one, which is what I love to do most,” she says.

 “Who said loungewear can’t be worn out of the house?”
 Stoecklin asks.
 “I am on a mission to rock my loungewear at all times.
 Why not be comfy and still be stylish?”
 Stoecklin recommends one key piece layered overtop of any sweater and leggings to elevate the look: the shacket, or shirt-jacket.